-Because sciatica is a symptom of another medical condition, the underlying cause should be identified and treated.
+As sciatica is a symptom of a more specific medical condition, the underlying cause should be identified and treated.

 In some cases, no treatment is required and recovery occurs on its own.

 Conservative (non-surgical) treatment is best in many cases.
-Your doctor may recommend the following steps to calm your symptoms and reduce inflammation:
+Your provider may recommend the following steps to calm your symptoms and reduce inflammation:

-Measures to take care of your back at home:
+Measures to take care of your back at home may include:

-Physical therapy may also be recommended.
+Your provider may also suggest physical therapy.
 Additional treatments depend on the condition that is causing the sciatica.

-If these measures do not help, your doctor may recommend injections of certain medicines to reduce swelling around the nerve.
+If these measures do not help, your provider may recommend injections of certain medicines to reduce swelling around the nerve.
 Other medicines may be prescribed to help reduce the stabbing pains due to nerve irritation.

 Often, sciatica gets better on its own.
 But it is common for it to return.

-Call your doctor right away if you have:
+Contact your provider right away if you have:

-Also call if:
+Also contact your provider if:

 Prevention varies, depending on the cause of the nerve damage.
 Avoid prolonged sitting or lying with pressure on the buttocks.

-Last reviewed on: 9/8/2014
+Last reviewed on: 9/20/2022

-Reviewed by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.